 Brad Bickhardt, tenor

-Mr. Bickhardt has previously appeared as a studio artist with Wolf Trap Opera (2019), a studio artist with Opera Saratoga (2018), as well as an apprentice artist with Charlottesville Opera (2016).
-He has also appeared as a soloist in the concert repertoire having sung Schubert’s Mass in G, Mozart’s Missa Brevis in Bb, and in the Beethoven Choral Fantasy.
-Notable awards include an Encouragement Award from the Central Region of the Metropolitan National Council Auditions (2019), Third place for the “Men in Opera (College Division)” with The American Prize (2019), as well as the Shirley-Rabb Winston Award from the Society of Arts and Letters (2018).
-He currently serves as an Associate Instructor of Voice at Indiana University, and enjoys running his own private voice studio, in which his students have been cast as principal roles with IU Opera and IU Theatre.
+Mr. Bickhardt has appeared as a soloist in concert, having sung Schubert’s Mass in G, Mozart’s Missa Brevis in Bb,the Beethoven Choral Fantasy, and The Messiah with The Phoenix Symphony.
+Notable awards include being named a District Winner (Wisconsin) for the Metropolitan Opera National Council Auditions, an Encouragement Award from the Central Region of the Metropolitan Opera National Council Auditions, Third Place for the “Men in Opera (College Division)” with The American Prize, as well as the Shirley-Rabb Winston Award from the Society of Arts and Letters.